bakapear/discord-mini/README.md

 # discord-mini
 Discord CSS Theme that makes everything more compact.

+>does not work anymore because discord keeps changing their html classnames

 If the window size is less than 960px it will change its style to a more compact version.
 If it's less than 480px then the server and channel panels will disappear!
 (See in preview)

 ## Installation